CHILDRIGHT2SLeep VIENNA CONFERENCE

 Recommended for Practitioners & Trainees

-Focus on improving sleep care for children and adolescents with chronic conditions.
-Discussions will cover transitions to adult care, disrupted sleep in chronic illnesses, and optimizing sleep environments in homes and hospitals.
-Participants will work towards building consensus and creating actionable strategies to advance pediatric sleep care, emphasizing the concept of "Sleep as a Child’s Right."
+Focused on improving sleep care for children and adolescents with chronic conditions.
+Discussions covered transitions to adult care, disrupted sleep in chronic illnesses, and how to optimize sleep environments in homes and in hospitals.
+Participants worked towards building a consensus and creating actionable strategies to advance pediatric sleep care, emphasizing the concept of "Sleep as a Child’s Right."

 -